 Greige: The Best of Both Worlds

-What is Greige?
+What Is Greige?

-Grege is simply beige + gray.
-The addition of gray to beige creates a richer color, that can work in a cool or warm color scheme.
+Greige is simply beige plus gray.
+The addition of gray to beige creates a richer color, one that can work in both cool and warm color schemes.

-The level of beige to gray in your greige, determines whether it is a cool or warm neutral.
+The ratio of beige to gray in your greige determines whether it is a cool or warm neutral.
 Though it sounds confusing, it's very simple.
-A greige with a stronger gray influence, can be considered a cool neutral.
-When you have a greige with more emphasis on beige, it can be used in place of a warm neutral.
+A greige with a stronger gray influence can be considered a cool neutral.
+When you have a greige with more emphasis on beige, it can be used as a warm neutral.

-What Greige Does Better Than Beige
+When Greige Is Better Than Beige or Gray

 How to Use Greige